JurgenR/aioslsk/README.rst

 aioslsk
 =======

-aioslsk is a Python library for the SoulSeek protocol built on top of asyncio
+aioslsk is a Python library for the SoulSeek protocol built on top of asyncio.

 .. contents::